sahadnk72/sahadnk72.github.io/_posts/2016-08-02-posting-into-fb-groups.md

 It was found possible to publish through the `photos` edge without setting `user_managed_groups` or `user_groups` scope, but only `publish_actions` in the access_token.

-#### Worst part:
+#### Impact:

 It posts an update to the attacker targeted group (ofcourse, victim should be a member of) EVEN if the user had only granted 'ONLY ME' privacy mode for posts while allowing the access token.

 #### Reproduction:

-1. Get an access_token from a test account with `publish_actions` scope set.
+1. Get an access_token for Graph API Explorer from a test account with `publish_actions` scope set.

-2. Using Graph Explorer, make a post on behalf of the user to the 'photos' edge of the node {group-id}.
+2. Using Graph API Explorer, make a post on behalf of the user to the 'photos' edge of node {group-id}.

-2. Use the POST field `url` and point it an image url.
+3. Use the POST field `url` and point it an image url.

-3. Complete the request.
+4. Complete the request.

 It returns an id and post_id after posting the update.
+Facebook fixed vulnerability after it was reported to them.

 {% highlight text %}
 Report sent : 02 Sep 2015